Colin Firth in Leather Trousers ... is that really what a girl wants?

 No hugging, dear.
 I'm British.
 We only show affection to dogs and horses - Jocelyn Dashwood

-Having grown up in New York with just her mother Libby (Kelly Preston - Jack Frost), Daphne (Amanda Bynes) has always wanted to meet her father, Henry Dashwood (Colin Firth - Hope springs) a British Lord, especially when ever she sees daughter's sharing a dance with their father's at the weddings she often waitresses at.
-So having turned 17 Daphne heads to Britain to meet her father who never knew she even existed, but with an election campaign in process and a wedding on the cards it may not be so easy to fit into her father's well to do life and family including the dog-doting Princess Charlotte (Sylvia Syms - Expresso Bongo).
+Having grown up in New York with just her mother Libby (Kelly Preston - For Love of the Game), Daphne (Amanda Bynes - Big Fat Liar) has always wanted to meet her father, Henry Dashwood (Colin Firth - Hope springs) a British Lord, especially when ever she sees daughter's sharing a dance with their father's at the weddings she often waitresses at.
+So having turned 17 Daphne travels to Britain to meet her father who never knew she even existed, but with an election campaign in process and hiw own wedding on the cards it may not be so easy to fit into her father's well to do life.

 So frankly the storyline to "What a Girl Wants" is as simple as they come, the young girl heading off to find her father who never knew she existed and so straight away delivering a possible happy ever after ending.
 Add to this that the father is a British Lord and perspective MP who is about to be married to a scheming social climber and who has an even more conniving social climbing daughter, which means not only do we get the fish out of water American in an overly British family but also skulduggery as certain people try to cause her to fail.
-I could go on and on including the romantic element of the handsome and charming young man, the quirky grandmother and much more because frankly the whole of "What a Girl Wants" feels very familiar and like so many other movies.
-Not that it's a criticism because the whole thing works together to provide an entertaining story for some comedy, romance and music.
+I could go on and on including the romantic element of the handsome and charming young man, the quirky grandmother and much more because frankly the whole of "What a Girl Wants" feels familiar.
+Not that it is a criticism because the whole thing works together to provide an entertaining story for some comedy, romance and music.

-What helps all these obvious story elements work is that "What a Girl Wants" is all good fun, maybe a little predictable in places but does bring a smile to your face.
+What helps all these obvious story elements work is that "What a Girl Wants" is all good fun, maybe a little predictable in places but it brings a smile to your face.
 The humour is at a level that young children will find it amusing and coupled with all the cutesy fairytale stuff it works well.
-But as an adult there are elements which are just cringe worthy including an adhoc dance routine at Peach & Pear Orwood's coming out ball as well as Colin Firth squeezing into some tight leather trousers to strut his funky stuff.
+But as an adult there are elements which are just cringe worthy including an adhoc dance routine at a coming out ball as well as Colin Firth squeezing into some tight leather trousers to strut his funky stuff.
 These things probably work to make younger audiences laugh and enjoy "What a Girl Wants" but they are a little, well there's no other word for it cringe worthy.
-So it has to be said the over all sickliness of it all as it ends up feeling completely sugar coated and bad for your teeth by the time it all ends.

 But the thing which stands out is that the casting is for the most very good and in particular the obviously cute Amanda Bynes as Daphne Reynolds.
-Frankly I have no idea who Amanda Bynes is although I have learned she had her own show on Kiddie channel Nickelodeon, but the important thing is she is perfect as the main character.
+Whilst when I first watched "What a Girl Wants" I had no idea who Amanda Bynes was she is perfect as the main character.
 She comes across as fun loving, cute but with a touch of that mischievous feistiness that you want but she is equally good when she tries to tone it down to become a lady.
 It's the enthusiasm of her performance which hides any weaknesses and makes many an obvious scene a little bit entertaining.

 Aside from Bynes and Firth there are various recognizable faces such as Kelly Preston playing Daphne's free willed mother, Jonathan Pryce as the slightly over the top scheming Alistair Payne and the always wonderful Sylvia Syms as Princess Charlotte.
-Although there are a couple of cringe worthy performances most notably from Oliver James as the charming young Ian.
-It's a weak character which floats in and out which doesn't help matters nor does James's attempt at a cockney accent, although he does have a very good singing voice performing many of the memorable song and dance numbers himself including the James Brown number.
+Although there are a couple of cringe worthy performances most notably from Oliver James as Ian the romantic interest as it is a weak character which floats in and out which doesn't help matters.

 What this all boils down to is that "What a Girl Wants" is every inch a fluffy fairytale movie aimed at a young audience full of girls.
 But it is pleasant and manages to turn several obvious elements and comedy into a fun entertaining but not overly memorable movie.
 It's the sort of movie that if your young daughter wanted to watch you wouldn't find it completely devoid of fun.